 Conflict with siblings

-Everyone disagrees with each other at times, and occasional arguments are part of living in a family.
-But constant fights with your siblings can be stressful and unnecessary.
+Everyone disagrees with each other at times.
+Occasional arguments are part of living in a family.
+But, constant fights with your siblings can be stressful and unnecessary.

 Siblings often know exactly which of your buttons to push.
 Other factors that can make it harder to get along include:

 - jealousy or feelings of insecurity, eg feeling one of you is favoured more by your parents or guardians

 - competitiveness, for example with sport or study.

 How you handle conflict with your siblings can depend on how old you and they are and what you’re fighting about.

 - If it’s something minor, like teasing, discourage it by ignoring them or laughing it off.
 For more information, go to what to do if you are being bullied.

 - Walking away and counting to ten can be a good way to cool off and avoid saying something that could make the situation worse.

 - Talk to someone outside the situation.
 Getting a different perspective from a friend, teacher or counsellor for example can help you understand why there might be conflict and work out strategies to improve things.